The High Meadows Fund Investments

 - To the extent practicable, the assets in which the Fund is invested should be consistent with the environmental and economic mission of the Fund; and

 - We actively seek investment opportunities that further our mission in addition to providing stable financial returns.

 Until 2013, the long-term portfolio had relied on diverse, co-mingled equities, and had little say over the underlying investments being made.
-As suggested by two HMF Fellows, Sarah Brock and Stu Fram, the Fund has increasingly aligned the long-term investment portfolio with its mission to promote vibrant communities and a healthy natural environment.
+Two former Environmental Philanthropy Associates, Sarah Brock (now Energy Program Manager at Vital Communities) and Stu Fram (now Senior Associate in Social Enterprise Lending at RSF Social Finance) encouraged High Meadows to align its long-term investment portfolio with its mission.
 That led to a decision to eliminate oil and gas companies, producers of coal, and utility companies that burn coal as their primary source of fuel (when they can be identified) from our portfolio.

-Our investment managers have executed the board’s decision to eliminate these three types of companies from our portfolio.
-We have simplified the investment structure by allocating the investments to cash equivalents; domestic bonds; and an actively managed global equity index fund that screens out the oil, gas, and fossil fuel companies.
+Our investment managers simplified the investment structure by allocating the investments to cash equivalents; domestic bonds; and an actively managed global equity index fund that screens out the oil, gas, and fossil fuel companies.
 This gives the Fund more control over the companies and industries in which we are invested and helps better align our investments with our mission.